Table of Contents Contents

 I Bonds in Canada

 I bonds are a type of US savings bond.
-The reason investors purchase these is that they are designed to protect your value of money from inflation..
-While I bonds are US bonds, Canadians are able to purchase bonds from the US treasury.
+The reason investors purchase these is that they are designed to protect the value of money from inflation..
+While I bonds are US bonds, Canadians are able to purchase bonds from the U.S. Treasury.
 That being said, they can also be purchased through ETFs.

 Are Bonds a Good Investment?